Skip to main content

 Challenging Behaviours

-Students need to be able to self-regulate and learn within a classroom setting without hurting others or disrupting the learning of other young people.
+Students may need support to be able to self-regulate and learn within a classroom setting without hurting others or disrupting the learning of other young people.

 A high proportion of students in this pathway have high levels of difficulties in understanding how to react and respond to stimuli.
 This can lead to them having maladaptive strategies (behaviours that challenge) that limit their ability to effectively communicate with others.
 Students have significant difficulties with shared attention and engagement (strong personal preferences and difficulties shifting attention to less preferred activities) or as behaviours that challenge the adults supporting them, through self-injury, injury to others, absconding, grounding, or significant destruction to property.

-Students require a higher level of support and more individualised strategies to access learning and to regulate.
+Students require a higher level of support and more individualised strategies to access learning and to understand and regulate their emotions.
 Some students require support to avoid challenging behaviours that could disrupt learning or cause injury.

 Relationships